 Bill Status:3/31 Signed by Governor Ducey

 Arizona law requires any physician performing an abortion to use all available means and medical skills to promote, preserve, and maintain the life of a baby who is delivered alive.
 Tragically, recent incidents reported in Arizona have demonstrated that this law is not adequate to protect babies delivered alive following an attempted abortion.
 SB 1367 strengthens the law by requiring the Department of Health Services to create rules concerning the minimum equipment standards and standards of care necessary to comply with the law.
 The bill also expands the abortion reporting requirements to include a statement from the physician and all staff in attendance at an abortion certifying that the infant was not delivered alive or detailing the care provided if the infant was delivered alive.
-Finally, the bill adds a definition of “delivered alive” to clarify that any baby that is breathing, moving, or has a heartbeat must be saved.
+Finally, the bill adds a definition of “delivered alive” to clarify that physicians performing an abortion must try to save a baby that is delivered breathing, moving, or with a heartbeat.

 Current Arizona law requires that all available means and medical skills be used to promote, preserve, and maintain the life of a fetus or embryo delivered alive as the result of an attempted abortion.
 Ariz.
 Rev. Stat. § 36-2301.
 Federal law also protects infants born alive by including them in the definition of “person” for the purposes of federal law.
 1 U.S.C. § 8.
 Yet these laws were inadequate to protect the lives of the babies delivered alive in these two stories that have been publicized in Arizona.